All Episodes

 Do you think Saddam Hussein even has the word unjust in his vocabulary?

-Is there such a word in his vocabulary as unjust?
+You think Saddam Hussein even knows the way in his native tongue, is there such a word in his vocabulary as unjust?

-I will guarantee him to you there's not.
+I will guarantee you there's not.

 Unjust is a favorite liberal word, and they usually use it to describe any war in which the United States is involved, including one in which we're attacked.